The Research Behind

 - Bea JW et al. Resistance training predicts 6-year body composition change in postmenopausal women.
 Obesity.
 2010.

-- Estruch R et al. Primary prevention of cardiovascular disease with a Mediterranean diet supplemented with extra-virgin olive oil or nuts.
+- Estruch R et al. Primary prevention of cardiovascular disease with a Mediterranean diet supplemented with extra-virgin olive oil or nuts (PREDIMED).
 New England Journal of Medicine.
 2018;378(25).

 - Smith-Ryan AE et al. Creatine supplementation in women's health: a lifespan perspective.
 Nutrients.
 2021;13(3):877.